 Pursues a course of conduct that causes, or is likely to cause alarm or distress to at least one person who is not in the same household.

 By way of a guide, anti-social behaviour should be considered as falling into three types:-

 What should I do if I am affected?

-Contact the office and discuss the matter with GWHA staff.
+Contact the office and discuss the matter with our staff.
 We will listen to your problem and try to give you the best advice and support as to how the matter can be effectively resolved.
 It is important to do this at an early stage, before a minor dispute escalates.
 It is also important to clarify that staff NEVER give out any complainant’s details.
 So when an issue arises you can speak to us in full confidence that your identity will always be protected.

 There are several courses of action we can take depending on the problem.
-It is however important that we are quickly made aware of any problem so we can establish the facts during our investigation and take early action.
+It is important that we are quickly made aware of any problem so we can establish the facts during our investigation and take early action.

 What if my neighbour is not a tenant?

-GWHA may be restricted in the action we can take against owner occupiers and tenants of other landlords.
+We do not have the same powers to take action against owner occupiers and tenants of other landlords.
 Nonetheless we can provide advice and support to assist resolving the problem.

-It may, for instance, be appropriate to consider the involvement of Strathclyde Police, Glasgow Community Safety Services and Environmental Health Department and we will give you advice and assistance where we can in these cases.
+The Police, Glasgow Community Safety Services and Environmental Health Department will also give you advice and assistance regarding anti-social behaviour.